chrischow/dataandstuff/_posts/2020-09-05-deep-learning-for-aircraft-recognition.md

 Today, many militaries are investing in CV for ISR.
 Some applications include recognition of military vehicles in social media[^1], recognition of camouflaged military targets[^2], battlefield object detection[^3], and person detection in military contexts[^4] to name a few.
 The US, China, and Russia are investing heavily in AI (with image recognition as one of the applications) to enhance their ISR capabilities.[^5] There's no reason why the RSAF shouldn't do the same.
 Thankfully, CV models can be developed at low cost and quickly (depending on which technology partner is chosen).

 ## Personal Development
 As part of my personal development plan in data science, I've started work on learning to build neural networks.
 Since most Kaggle competitions typically involve computer vision, I decided that this would be the area that I would focus on to hone my skills in deep learning.
-It was nice to know that this was also related to the Air Force.
+It was nice to know that this could also be applicable to the Air Force.

 Hence, I will be writing about **aircraft recognition in remote sensing** in a series of posts.
 This series aims to test how well computer vision can augment human operators in aircraft recognition and hopefully, show that with some studying and practice, it's possible to create valuable technology for military applications cheaply and quickly.

 # The Series
 In **Part I: Building a Convolutional Neural Network (CNN) from Scratch** (this post), I detail part of my modelling process and key learning pointers.

-In **Part II: (Transfer) Learning from the Best**, I start over with pre-trained models like VGG16, ResNet50 and InceptionV3 as the base and fine-tune them.
+In **Part II: (Transfer) Learning from the Best**, I start over with pre-trained models like VGG16, ResNet50 and InceptionV3 as the base models, and fine-tune models built on them.

 In **Part III: The Verdict**, I summarise the results, make an assessment on whether this technology is useful for operators, and propose some recommendations for the way forward in developing this capability.